Become certified as an HVAC technician! Free HVAC courses are available. 6-week training programs. Get started!

 In order to become an HVAC technician, you must complete a basic training program.
 This includes a general certificate course, associate or bachelor’s degree program.
 Which option you choose largely depends on your personal preference.
 All of the courses cover the basics of what you need to become a technician.
 This includes HVAC system design, energy management, industry safety standards and regulations, and load calculations.
 You also learn about air quality and conditioning, managing ductwork and piping systems, and general HVAC theory and practice.
 Financial assistance is available to those who may need it.

 Community colleges and vocational schools both offer HVAC programs.
 A certificate program typically takes six months to a year to complete, while earning your degree takes two to four years.
 If you prefer traditional classroom learning, getting a degree is a better option.
 Getting a degree also loots better on a resume, and often results in a higher starting wage.
 Certificates are better if you want to work as soon as possible.
 If you decide to get a certificate, make sure the course is accredited by either HVAC Excellence or the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
+There are programs that offer free courses online.

 HVAC Tech Apprenticeship